- First Name

 - Additional Contact Information

 - About Me

-Jennifer Siegel joined the OSU Department of History in the fall of 2003.
+Jennifer Siegel was named the Bruce R. Kuniholm Distinguished Chair of History and Policy at the Sanford School of Public Policy at Duke University in the fall of 2021 after 18 years in the Department of History at The Ohio State University.
 She received her B.A. and her Ph.D. from Yale University, the latter in 1998.
 A recipient of a number of prestigious fellowships, including an Olin Postdoctoral Fellowship, a Mellon Foundation Dissertation Fellowship, and a Smith Richardson Foundation Junior Faculty Fellowship, Dr. Siegel specializes in modern European diplomatic and military history, with a focus on the British and Russian Empires.
 She is the author of For Peace and Money: French and British Finance in the Service of Tsars and Commissars (Oxford University Press: 2014) and Endgame: Britain, Russia and the Final Struggle for Central Asia (I.B.
 Tauris, 2002), which won the 2003 AAASS Barbara Jelavich Prize.
 She has published articles on intelligence history, and co-edited Intelligence and Statecraft : The Use and Limits of Intelligence in International Society (Praeger, 2005).
 Professor Siegel teaches classes on European diplomatic and military history in the nineteenth and twentieth centuries, international relations, comparative empires, modern intelligence history, the origins of wars, and the history of oil.
-Before coming to Ohio State, Dr. Siegel taught at the University of Pennsylvania, Boston University, Yale, and Bennington College.
+Before joining the faculty at OSU, Dr. Siegel previously taught at the University of Pennsylvania, Boston University, Yale, and Bennington College.
 Her current research projects include: 1) an exploration of the diplomacy of the First World War; and 2) a project on allied intelligence in WWI occupied Belgium.